-The opposite image represents a continuum of inquiry methods that teachers can use according to the readiness of students to control their own learning.
+The accompanying image represents a continuum of inquiry methods that teachers can use according to their readiness, and the readiness of students, for students to control their own learning.

-The following link leads to a depiction of how traditional subjects, topics or themes still relate to the proposed new curriculum model.
+The following link leads to a depiction of how traditional subjects, topics or themes still relate to the reframed curriculum model.
 These, along with others, serve as content prompts for units of work.